deadpixi/ergex/README.md

 Ergex allows expressions in a given scratch space to be selectively disabled.
 It uses a novel data structure (called a `ShrinkSet`) to allow resetting of the enabled set in `O(1)` time.

+#### POSIX-Compatible Matching and Submatching
+Ergex supports (almost) POSIX-compatible matching, including POSIX-compatible submatch extraction.

+#### UTF-8 and Byte-Oriented Matching
+Ergex supports matching both UTF-8 encoded text and raw bytes, and the two encodings may be mixed in the same expression.

 #### Fast Enough
 Ergex is fairly fast.
 Running `cargo test --release` takes about ten seconds on